 Keeping chickens is a great way to recycle your food scraps into fresh, nutritious eggs.
 They're also a wonderful way for kids to learn about where eggs come from and to help us appreciate the need for ethical and sustainable food production.

 Guidelines for backyard chook keeping in Shellharbour are set by the NSW Government.
-Requirements listed under the Local Government Act (Local Government General Regulation 2005) for the keeping of poultry are enforceable with an order from Council.
+Requirements listed under the Local Government Act for the keeping of poultry are enforceable with an order from Council.
 You do not need permission from Council for a poultry house if you follow requirements of the NSW State Planning Policy State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.

 Like yourself, many Shellharbour residents are actively looking to reduce their household water consumption and save one of our most precious resources – water.
 Visit Sydney Water for helpful tips on saving water at home and using water wisely.